-Between 2008 and 2016, Jeff served on the Executive Committee of Novartis Group, a Fortune 50 pharmaceutical company based in Switzerland, first as Division Head & CEO of Sandoz (2008-2014), Novartis’s generic pharmaceuticals and biosimilars subsidiary (~$10 billion in sales) based in Germany, and then as Division Head & CEO of Texas-based Alcon (2014-2016), Novartis’s eye care subsidiary (~$10 billion in sales) which is now an independent company (NYSE: ALC).
-In both roles, he was responsible for leading over 25,000 associates globally across more than 160 countries and had primary line leadership and management responsibility for all functions, regions, and franchises.
-More recently he served as CEO and Board Director of Performance Health, a leader in consumer healthcare and the largest global manufacturer and distributor of products to the physical therapy and rehabilitation markets.
+Between 2008 and 2016, Jeff served on the Executive Committee of Switzerland-based Novartis Group, first as the global CEO of Germany-based Sandoz, Novartis’s generic pharma and biosimilar subsidiary, and then as CEO of Texas-based Alcon, Novartis’s $10 billion revenue eye care division, which was spun out from Novartis in 2019 as a publicly-listed firm (NYSE: ALC).
+At both Sandoz and Alcon, Jeff was responsible for leading over 25,000 associates across more than 160 countries and had leadership responsibility for all functions, regions, and franchises.

-Earlier in his career, Jeff headed Emerging Markets (Middle East, Africa, Southeast Asia and CIS) at Novartis Pharmaceuticals, leading a team of over 3,000 people across 65 markets and serving on its Executive Committee.
-He previously served as Vice President and Head of Western & Eastern Europe for Novartis Vaccines.
-Before joining Novartis, Jeff was a Senior Director of Strategic Planning & Business Development at Gap Inc., and an Engagement Manager with McKinsey & Co., both in San Francisco.
+Prior to this, Jeff headed Emerging Markets for the Middle East, Africa, Southeast Asia, and CIS at Novartis Pharmaceuticals, leading a team of over 3,000 people across 65 markets and serving on its Executive Committee, and as Vice President and Head of Western & Eastern Europe for Novartis Vaccines.
+Before joining Novartis, Jeff was a Senior Director of Strategic Planning & Business Development at Gap Inc. and an Engagement Manager with McKinsey & Co., both in San Francisco.

-Jeff has been a member of the Young Presidents’ Organization (YPO) since 2012, where he serves on the Dallas Board, and served on the Board of Directors for AdvaMed, the medical device industry association, between 2014 and 2016.
-He was twice named to Fortune magazine’s “40 under 40” list of up-and-coming leaders.
-Jeff is married with two daughters and enjoys running, skiing, live music, yoga, meditation, travel, and foreign affairs.
+Jeff previously served on the Board of Directors of AdvaMed, the medical device industry association and at Roam Analytics, a Silicon Valley-based artificial intelligence healthcare software firm sold to Parexel in 2020.
+He was twice named to Fortune’s “40 under 40” list of up-and-coming leaders globally and has lived in seven countries on four continents.
+He is married and lives with his wife and two daughters in Dallas and enjoys running, skiing, live music, yoga, meditation, travel, and foreign affairs.